Introduction to ACME

 - Tighten the connection by closing the latches

-The video belows shows the procedure.
+The video below shows the procedure.
 Here part B is the end cap and part A is the main tube.
-For all connecting parts the procedure is the same.
+The procedure is the same for all connecting parts.

 warning